 Code A1.
 General partner's taxable income (loss) from trade or business activities.
-Report Code A1 income (loss) from partnership trade or business activities in which you materially participated on Schedule E, Part II, column (h) or (j).
+Report Code A1 income (loss) from partnership trade or business activities in which you materially participated on Schedule E (Form 1040), line 28, column (h) or (j).
 See the instructions beginning on page 3 to determine whether you materially participated in a trade or business activity.

-Report Code A1 income (loss) from partnership trade or business activities in which you did not materially participate as follows:
+Report Code A1 income (loss) from partnership trade or business activities in which you did not materially participate as follows.

-1. Report income on Schedule E, Part II, column (g).
-However, if the publicly traded partnership box on Schedule K-1 is checked, report the income following the rules for Publicly traded partnerships starting on page 4.

-2. Report a loss following the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule E, Part II, column (f).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships starting on page 4.
+- 1. Report income on Schedule E (Form 1040), line 28, column (g).
+However, if the publicly traded partnership box on Schedule K-1 is checked, report the income following the rules for Publicly traded partnerships on page 5. - 2.
+Report a loss following the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule E (Form 1040), line 28, column (f).
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.

 Code A2.
-General partner's net capital gain (loss) from trade or business activities (for the entire year).
+General partner's net capital gain (loss) from trade or business activities.
 If you did not materially participate in the trade or business activity, the net capital gain (loss) is a passive activity amount.
 If the amount is either (a) a loss that is not from a passive activity or (b) a gain, report it on Schedule D (Form 1040), line 12, column (f).
-If the amount is a loss from a passive activity, report it following the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule D, line 12, column (f).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships starting on page 4.
+If the amount is a loss from a passive activity, report it following the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule D (Form 1040), line 12, column (f).
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.